egberts/vim-syntax-nftables/README.md

 If you run into highlighting issues:

 1. Narrow down the problem to the minimal offending line(s).
-   - You don’t need to share your entire `nftables.nft`.
+   - You don’t need to share your entire `nftables.nft`, just delete as many lines as you can until the problem goes away and put that 1 line back in.
-   - Please anonymize IP addresses if needed.
+   - Please anonymize IP addresses, if needed.
 2. Open an [issue](https://github.com/egberts/vim-syntax-nftables/issues) and include:
    - The offending line(s)
    - The incorrect highlight
    - What you expect instead
+   - screenshots are best
 3. You can also use a Gist to share longer snippets or screenshots.

 ---